Ol101

 as stationary boilers.
 Most probably the last operational machine was S.16,

-ordered for the 1435 mm gauge Warsaw-Vienna railroad from Kolomenskiy Zavod and designated class
+for the 1435 mm gauge Warsaw-Vienna railroad from Kolomenskiy Zavod and designated class SW

-SW (CB – the upper index stood for the railroad name;
+(CB – the upper index stood for the railroad name; factory type

-factory type 145).
-Although based on the original class S, it differed in
+145).
+Although based on the original class S, it differed in many respects.

-many respects.
-Zara-Krauss lead truck was replaced by the Krauss-Helmholtz
+Zara-Krauss lead truck was replaced by the Krauss-Helmholtz truck and rear

-truck and rear idle axle, previously rigidly fixed in the frame, was
+idle axle, previously rigidly fixed in the frame, was supplanted by the

-Boiler pressure was reduced from 13 to 12 bar, smokebox was increased in
+reduced from 13 to 12 bar, smokebox was increased in length and Hardy-type

 agreements stipulated that all SWs should be returned to Polish